ray-project/ray/doc/source/rllib-dev.rst

 Development Install
 -------------------

 You can develop RLlib locally without needing to compile Ray by using the `setup-rllib-dev.py <https://github.com/ray-project/ray/blob/master/python/ray/rllib/setup-rllib-dev.py>`__ script.
-When using this script, make sure that your local branch is in sync with the installed Ray wheel (i.e., you are up-to-date on `master <https://github.com/ray-project/ray>`__ and have the latest `wheel <https://ray.readthedocs.io/en/latest/installation.html>`__.)
+This sets up links between the ``rllib`` dir in your git repo and the one bundled with the ``ray`` package.
+When using this script, make sure that your git branch is in sync with the installed Ray binaries (i.e., you are up-to-date on `master <https://github.com/ray-project/ray>`__ and have the latest `wheel <https://ray.readthedocs.io/en/latest/installation.html>`__ installed.)

 Features
 --------